foxten/M3PJ-Frontend/README.md

 Graphs and equations and games, oh my!

+For our Flatiron Software Engineering Module 3 project, Kathleen Brennan, Yann Yang, and I decided to try our hand at creating a single-level graphing game.

 ## Tech

 This project uses a Ruby on Rails backend, JavaScript (the most vanilla) on the frontend, and includes styling from Materialize.